Conclusion (music): Coda

 Coda (Italian for "tail", plural code) is a term used in music in a number of different senses, primarily to designate a passage which brings a piece (or one movement thereof) to a conclusion.

 Outro

 An outro (sometimes "outtro", also "extro") is the opposite of an intro.
-"Outro" is a blend as it replaces the element "in" of the "intro" with its opposite, to create a new word.
+Outro is a blend of out and intro.

 The term is typically used only in the realm of popular music.
 It can refer to the concluding track of an album or to an outro-solo, an instrumental solo (usually a guitar solo) played as the song fades out or until it stops.